GPU programming example: stencil computation

 }

-Loading modules on LUMI
+Loading SYCL modules on LUMI

-As SYCL is placed on top of ROCm/HIP (or CUDA) software stack, even running SYCL executables may require respective modules to be loaded.
+As SYCL is placed on top of ROCm/HIP (or CUDA) software stack, running SYCL executables may require respective modules to be loaded.
 On current nodes, it can be done as follows:

-module load LUMI/22.08
+module load LUMI/24.03

 module load partition/G

-module load rocm/5.3.3
+module load rocm/6.0.3

-module use /project/project_465000485/Easy_Build_Installations/modules/LUMI/22.08/partition/G/
+module use /appl/local/csc/modulefiles

-module load hipSYCL
+module load acpp/24.06.0

 Exercise: naive GPU ports

-In the interactive allocation, run (using srun) provided or compiled executables base/stencil, base/stencil_off and sycl/stencil_naive.
+Test your compiled executables base/stencil, base/stencil_off and sycl/stencil_naive.
 Try changing problem size parameters:

 • srun stencil_naive 2000 2000 5000

-To look for:
+Things to look for:

 • How computation times change?